trigonal-mike/catester/doc/TOKENS-META.md

 # EXAMPLES-META
-several examples can be found here:
+several examples using META-tokens can be found here:

 ## Basic Settings
 ```python